 “Does the spiritual health of the French people matter to you?” he remarked to architect Albert Speer.
 “Let’s let them degenerate.
 All the better for us.”

-The story is told by Alan Riding, author of the best-selling “Distant Neighbors: A Portrait of the Mexicans” and former cultural correspondent for The New York Times, in “And the Show Went On: Cultural Life in Nazi-Occupied Paris” (Knopf, $28.95), a remarkable cultural history of the City of Lights at its darkest hour.
+The story is told by Alan Riding, author of the best-selling “Distant Neighbors” and former cultural correspondent for the New York Times, in “And the Show Went On: Cultural Life in Nazi-Occupied Paris” (Knopf, $28.95), a remarkable cultural history of the City of Lights at its darkest hour.
 He paints a vivid portrait of the famous figures who found themselves in Paris when the army of Nazi Germany marched under the Arc de Triomphe, and he asks tough questions about what they did and did not do.

-“How, I wondered, had artists and intellectuals addressed the city’s worst political moment of the twentieth century?”
-Riding muses.
+“How, I wondered, had artists and intellectuals addressed the city’s worst political moment of the twentieth century?” muses Riding.
 “Did working under the occupation automatically mean collaboration?
 Should any writer be sanctioned for the ‘crime’ of an opinion?
 Do gifted painters, musicians or actors have a duty to provide ethical leadership?”

 So Riding puts a whole generation of public intellectuals in the dock and holds them accountable for their words and deeds.
-“During the occupation, we had two choices: collaborate or resist,” Jean-Paul Sartre said many years after the war, but Riding points out that Sartre was engaging in a self-serving oversimplification.
-“In truth,” Riding writes, “the options — and dilemmas — faced by individual artists were far more varied, as Sartre himself demonstrated.”
+“During the occupation, we had two choices: collaborate or resist,” said Jean-Paul Sartre many years after the war, but Riding points out that Sartre was engaging in a self-serving oversimplification.
+“In truth,” writes Riding, “the options – and dilemmas – faced by individual artists were far more varied, as Sartre himself demonstrated.”

 Indeed, there are precious few examples of heroic conduct by intellectuals in Riding’s account.
 Andrè Malraux, for example, “had come to personify the intellectual engagé in the ’30s, but declined to join the resistance until 1944 and “spent much of the war in a quiet corner of the Côte d’Azur.”
 Sartre and Simone de Beauvoir remained “Left Bank celebrities” whose photos appeared in the Nazi-controlled newspapers, and the occupation did not prevent them (as well as Pablo Picasso and Albert Camus, among others) from attending all-night parties where the only risk was a curfew violation.